m-abdelgawad/clean-uipath-ref-without-queue-template/README.md

 * Organization Department: Technology

 ### Description
-I created this clean structure for my UiPath Robotic Enterprise Framework projects that don't use a queue.
-Instead, I get my transaction data from a datatable.
+I modified the UiPath Robotic Enterprise Framework to get the transaction data from a dataframe instead of a queue.

 This project includes the following features:
 * Clean structure.